rbecerra001/SpotifyCreepyLittleSister/README.md

 ## Technology Used

-1. Diagram.io
+1. Diagram.io - used to create the ERD
 2. IntelliJ (or some form of text editor)
 3. Spring Boot
 4. Maven
 5. pgAdmin
 6. postgres
-7. Postman
+7. Postman - used to test our end points
-8. JWT
+8. JWT - used as security for

 ## Installation Instructions
 1. Fork and clone the repository.